Baixa Limia – Serra do Xurés: International recognition

 There is also a protected area on the Portuguese side of the border, the Peneda-Gerês National Park.
 In 2009 a transboundary biosphere reserve was designated by UNESCO which is intended to help the two countries integrate conservation measures.
 The Council decided to add 22 new sites to the World Network of Biosphere Reserves of UNESCO, which now has a total of 533 reserves spread over 106 countries.
 One that was added was the International Park Xures-Geres according to UNESCO's website.

-The importance of the site from an ecological point of view is due to the wealth of forest ecosystems and bogs and a high level of endemic species that has been developed by climatic influences from the Atlantic Ocean and the Mediterranean.
+Within the Cantabrian mixed forests ecoregion, the importance of the site is the wealth of forest ecosystems and bogs and a high level of endemic species that has been developed by climatic influences from the Atlantic Ocean and the Mediterranean.
 Local communities are an integral part of the regional landscape.
 They have established centers for sustainable development in the reserve to support municipalities in their efforts to strengthen the environmental sustainability criteria in local development.

 Baixa Limia – Serra do Xurés is also the name of a Natura 2000 site.